tywalch/electrodb/README.md

 Some properties on your options object are missing or invalid.

 *What to do about it:*
-Checkout the section on (Model/Service Options)[#model-service-options] to verify your model against what is expected.
+Checkout the section on [Model/Service Options](#model-service-options) to verify your model against what is expected.

 ### Duplicate Index Fields
 *Code: 1014*